lorainelab/bioviz/README.md

 ### Setting up a staging site ###

+Dr. Loraine has written ansible playbooks to automate bioviz site setup.

+If she is not available to help you with this, you can run the following steps to set up and configure a bioviz staging site.

 The directions below assume you are using CentOS, Apache Web server and AWS for hosting.

-* Launch "free tier" micro EC2 image.
+* Launch "free tier" micro EC2 image - ami-0fc61db8544a617ed

-This documentation assumes you're using CentOS Linux.
+This image is CentOS Linux.
+Other images with the same OS family should be fine.

 * Install software.